kFo/reference/README.md

 make html
 ```

-The first line is only necessary if we eventually incorporate markdown files as restructured text.
+The first line is only necessary if we eventually incorporate markdown files as well as restructured text.

 # How to deploy